zmkfirmware/zmk/docs/docs/keymaps/behaviors/key-toggle.md

 };
 ```

 You can then use `&kt_on` in place of `&kt` whenever you wish to only toggle a key on, and not toggle it off.
-The `"off"` version is analogous.
+An `"off"` version of the behavior can be defined similarly.